lupyuen/pinephone-nuttx-usb/README.md

 `01c1` `b014` is the USB Status Register USBSTS. [(Page 21)](https://www.intel.sg/content/www/xa/en/products/docs/io/universal-serial-bus/ehci-specification-for-usb.html)

-The log says that we wrote Command 0 to USB Command Register USBCMD.
+The log says that we wrote Command 0 (Stop) to USB Command Register USBCMD.
 Which will Halt the USB Controller.

-Then the log says that read USB Status Register USBSTS.
-Which returns 0, which says that the USB Controller has NOT been halted.
+Then the log says that we read USB Status Register USBSTS.
+This returns 0, which means that the USB Controller has NOT been halted.
 (HCHalted = 0)

-That's why the USB Driver stops: It couldn't Halt the USB Controller at startup.
+That's why the USB Driver failed: It couldn't Halt the USB Controller at startup.

 _Why?_